AyeAreEm/impulse/DOCS/UserDefs.md

 }
 ```

-Enum fields are namespaced with the name of the enum
+Enum fields are namespaced with the name of the enum.
+These have some runtime reflections.

+### Field Count
+To get the number of fields in an enum, you can do `<namespace>.field_count`.
+This is a `usize`.<br>
+Note: if you plan to continue working in C after using Impulse, you'll have to manually update this variable everytime you add a new enum field